zulip/zulip/docs/prod-install.md

 - `ZULIP_ADMINISTRATOR`: the email address of the person or team maintaining this installation and who will get support emails.

-- `ADMIN_DOMAIN`: the domain for your organization.
-Usually this is the main domain used in your organization's email addresses.

 - `AUTHENTICATION_BACKENDS`: a list of enabled authentication mechanisms.
 You'll need to enable at least one authentication mechanism by uncommenting its corresponding line, and then also do